AugustinBriolon/template-site-sass/README.md

 # template-site-sass

-template-site-sass is a template to get all the strucure make when you're start a new project.
+template-site-sass is a template to get all the strucure make when you're start a new project with SASS.

 ## Installation